 Ingredients

-- 16 oz silken tofu
+- 16 ounces silken tofu

 - ¼ cup pure maple syrup

-- ¼ tsp salt
+- ¼ teaspoon salt

-- ⅓ + ¼ cup unsweetened almond milk (divided) (vanilla almond milk would also be great!)
+- ⅓ + ¼ cup unsweetened almond milk divided (vanilla almond milk would also be great!)

-- 1.5 tbsp arrowroot powder
+- 1.5 tablespoons arrowroot powder

-- 1 tbsp pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- assorted berries (for topping) (optional)
+- assorted fresh berries for topping (optional)

 Instructions